Using the Calvin T. Ryan Library after you graduate

 Once you have graduated, the library is still open to you and we hope that you will visit us!
 You are always welcome in the library to browse our collections, check out materials, and use our databases (note, you will need to use the databases from the library - our licenses for our electronic collections do not allow us to provide access to alumni from off-campus).

 Copiers, printers, and scanners are available throughout the library.
-Most copiers and networked printers accept UNK Cards and Copy Cards.
-Copiers also accept cash.
-Copy Cards can be purchased from the Loper Teller machine in the library coffee shop.
+Most copiers and networked printers accept UNK ID Cards and Copy Cards.
+The black and white copier also accepts cash.
+Copy Cards can be purchased from the Loper Teller machine in the library cafe.
 The cards cost $1.00, but have no value when dispensed.
-Money must be added to the card using the same Loper Teller.
-Public scanners are also available throughout the library.
+Money, in dollar increments, must be added to the card using the same Loper Teller.
+Public scanners are available on the first floor of the library.
 Please ask at the nearest service desk for assistance or more information.

-Alumni can complete an application and receive a library card to check out library material.
-Most items may be checked out for 2 to 4 weeks depending on the material format.
+Alumni can complete an application and receive a library card to check out up to five items, excluding periodicals.
+Most items may be checked out for 4 weeks depending on the material format.

 Conducting Library Research